Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology

 From the class of general solutions, we can extract a subclass of 3-d solitonic configurations $\xi =\xi (t,\ ^{h}\theta ,\ ^{v}r)$ from the $h$ --subspace, depending on time and velocity type coordinates, inducing small perturbations in the $v$--subspace.
-Such anisotropic on velocities 8--d metrics are written
+Such anisotropic on velocities 8--d metrics are written {

-for values $e^{\psi },$ $\eta _{4},$ $w_{2},w_{3}$ and $\eta _{5}$ determined in formulas (\ref{odsol1}) and the coefficients depending functionally on $[\xi ],$ for a 3--d solitonic function $\xi =\xi (t,\ ^{h}\theta ,\ ^{v}r)$ (for instance, being a solution of (\ref{soleq})) as we computed the end of Appendix \ref{asect2}, see formulas (\ref{solpol}).
+} for values $e^{\psi },$ $\eta _{4},$ $w_{2},w_{3}$ and $\eta _{5}$ determined by formulas (\ref{odsol1}) and the coefficients depending functionally on $[\xi ],$ for a 3--d solitonic function $\xi =\xi (t,\ ^{h}\theta ,\ ^{v}r)$ (for instance, being a solitonic solution as we computed the end of Appendix \ref{asect2}).
 Such 3-d solitons were considered in our works on propagation of black holes in extra dimensional spacetimes and on local anisotropic black holes in noncommutative gravity \cite{vsingl,vncg,vncbh}.
 Solitonic configurations can be stable and propagate from the space of ''velocities'' into ''real'' universe for various models of Finsler cosmology.